After my mom passed away, my dad lived alone for a year in a lovely home but near a busy road.

 He enjoyed walking in the neighborhood for exercise and puttering around in the yard but I worried because the house hid most of the backyard, so if Dad fell, no one would know he was out there.

-A GPS shoe for seniors have a GPS device / tracker inside the insoles that fit into most shoes.
-They are great for seniors who have alzheimer’s disease or other cognitive disorders.
+A GPS shoe for seniors has a GPS device / tracker inside the insoles that fit into a pair of shoes.
+They are great for seniors who have Alzheimer’s disease or other cognitive disorders.

 Imagine a world without GPS tracking.
 We’d all be lost!

-The satellite-based GPS technology has been around since the 1980’s, and it helps us find our way like never before by using information gathered from satellites to figure out your precise location on Earth.
+Satellite-based GPS technology has been around since the 1980’s, and it helps us find our way like never before by using information gathered from satellites to figure out your precise location on Earth.

 Nowadays these small devices have become almost like jewelry – which is quite amazing but if your senior loved one is constantly removing that wearable device or refuses to wear it then a hidden GPS tracker is a possible solution.

 Hidden GPS Tracking Device For Elderly Parents